PNightOwlY/Advanced_Probability_Machine_Learning/README.md

 We define the shrink methods for optimizing the l1 and l2,1 norm of S, as you can see in the top of two functions, and I think it is easy to follow, so I skip these two parts, and we have a training method to train our model with input data and optimizer.
 We also create a function to add noise to training data X. To visualize the anomaly detection, we transform the sparse S to label and calculate the corresponding criteria to judge the performance of the model.
 ## Denoising
 <img src='graph/denoising.png'>

 ## Anomaly dection
 <img src='graph/anomaly1.png' width='400px'>
+Here we can see the number circled are outliers.
 <img src='graph/anomaly2.png' >
+The outlier numbers decrease when we increase the values of the lambda.

 ## References
 <a id="1">[1]</a>